jcbain/lighthouse_lectures/w05d03_sql_from_apps/outline.md

 - only single table queries today
 - we'll be using Elephant SQL (https://customer.elephantsql.com/instance)
 - create a new instance and name the database `primates`
-- then copy and past table creation and insert queries to create table
+- then copy and paste table creation and insert queries to create table

 ## Connecting to the database